 California is currently the only state that regulates lead in health supplements and by its standards, 15 percent of the vitamins that were tested by the FDA exceed safe levels and should have warning labels.

 Of the 300-plus children's vitamins and prenatal vitamins tested for lead, only four were found to be lead-free.
 Those include TwinLab Infant Care, Natrol Liquid Kid's Companion, NF Formulas Liquid Pediatric and After Baby Boost 2 (for lactating women).
-No multivitamins for adult women tested negative for lead, but the ones with the lowest concentrations include FemOne, Viactiv Multivitamin Milk Chocolate, Family Value Multivitamin/Multimineral for Woman, and MotherNature.com Women's Basic Multi.
-See the full list of vitamins tested in the FDA report.
+No multivitamins for adult women tested negative for lead, but the ones with the lowest concentrations included FemOne, Viactiv Multivitamin Milk Chocolate, Family Value Multivitamin/Multimineral for Woman, and MotherNature.com Women's Basic Multi.

 David Schardt, a senior nutritionist at the Center for Science in the Public Interest, a nonprofit advocacy group in Washington, says there are certain steps you can take to help choose a better multivitamin.
 He recommends choosing well-known mainstream brands, buying from trusted retailers and looking for a stamp on the bottle from USP, NSF or ConsumerLab.com.
 While these stamps don't guarantee that a product is safe and effective, they do indicate that the manufacturer submitted the product for testing.